Samuel Little's childhood home

 Henry and Fannie Mae took the young boy into their care after his birth mother, Bessie Mae Little, abandoned him.
 Little claimed that his mother was a sex worker who left him on the side of a dirt road in Georgia.

-Investigators believe that his mother may have given birth to him while she was incarcerated on prostitution charges.
+Investigators believe that his mother may have given birth to him while she was incarcerated on charges relating to the sex trade.

 While living in Lorain, he went by the surname McDowell.
 Census records also indicate that Henry and Fannie claimed him as their own son.